couchbase-partners/azure-resource-manager-couchbase/documentation/bestPractices.md

 The template does not currently configure SSL.
 We recommend setting it up for production applications.

 These templates open Sync Gateway access to the internet.
 We typically recommend securing the admin interface for access from `127.0.0.1` only.
-That can be done by edit the `/home/sync_gateway/sync_gateway.json` file.
+That can be done by editing the `/home/sync_gateway/sync_gateway.json` file.